Cable and Onboard the Firewall

 Step 8

 For the CLI Registration Key, Security Cloud Control generates a command with the registration key and other parameters.
-You must copy this command and use it in the intial configuration of the threat defense.
+You must copy this command and use it in the intial configuration of the Firewall Threat Defense.

 Figure 12.
 CLI Registration Key